nasa/fprime/cmake/docs/sdd.md

 that the state is forgotten and something "wrong" is built.
 This is easily supported by options 1 and 2 as they use *out-of-source* builds.
 Options 3, performing *in-source* builds becomes very difficult as any and all build artifacts must be purged.
 Thus, this option specifically is discouraged.

-### 3.1 (Recommended) Treating F´As a Sub-Repo or Library w/ Out-Of-Source Builds
+### 3.1 (Recommended) Treating F´As a Library w/ Out-Of-Source Builds

-In this design, F´is included as a sub-repository or sub directory to the project.
+In this design, F´is included as a sub directory to the project.
 All adaptations are kept out of the F´ directory, allowing for streamlined F´ update, patching, and freezing of the F´ core components.
 This could easily be extended to treat F´ as a library and link against it.
 Here builds are performed in user supplied directories.
 The user creates a named directory to build into, and then supplies cmake the configuration arguments to setup the build properly.